 On that final note, I would like to wish the entire SAGE implementation partnership well in its endeavors.
-I call upon you all to live up to your commitments as specified in these MoUs for the good, not only of the poor and vulnerable in the 14 SAGE pilot districts, but indeed for all Ugandans.
-Keep in mind that when you succeed, we will be well on our way to ensuring that Prosperity can at last be For All.
-Also mind you that the entire country and the world is watching to see how Uganda performs in this pilot programme.
-The ball is in your hands to generate the results and evidence that are critical for determining the sustainability and funding of the social protection programme for the entire country.
+I call upon you all to live up to your commitments as specified in these MoUs for the good, not only of the poor and vulnerable in the 14 SAGE pilot districts, but indeed for all Ugandans.Keep in mind that when you succeed, we will be well on our way to ensuring that Prosperity can at last be For All.

-With these not few remarks, I thank you once again for turning up to this function.
+With these not few remarks, I thank you once again for turning up for this important function.